syndbg/syndbg.github.io/content/posts/2026-05-08-coding-harness-less-is-more-we-still-reinvent-the-wheel.md

 *Cursor indexes without storing filenames or source code — filenames are obfuscated, chunks are encrypted.
 Content proofs verify the client holds the file before results are returned.*

-Median time-to-first-query for large repos dropped from **7.87s → 525ms** after Merkle-based index reuse shipped. ([Cursor: Secure Codebase Indexing](https://cursor.com/blog/secure-codebase-indexing))
+Median time-to-first-query for large repos dropped from **7.87s → 525ms** after Merkle-based index reuse shipped. ([Cursor: Secure Codebase Indexing](https://cursor.com/blog/secure-codebase-indexing)) (note: for some reason the link only redirects to the CN article, not the English one.)

 The vector store behind this is [Turbopuffer](https://turbopuffer.com/customers/cursor).
 Cursor runs one namespace per codebase — active ones stay hot in memory/NVMe, inactive ones spill to object storage.
 At scale: **1T+ documents across 80M+ namespaces**, 10GB/s peak ingestion.
 Cold namespaces resume without re-embedding via `copy_from_namespace`, which is how the 92% org-clone similarity translates into actual latency savings rather than just a stat.
 Cursor moved to Turbopuffer in November 2023 and cut semantic search costs by 20x.
 Agent accuracy improved up to **23.5%** after the switch.